KurtisReid/GitHub/README.md

 # GitHub
-#Added a line to test my Working Copy
+#Tested and Working with Git!!